okfn/ckanext-iati-generator/README.md

 # max_allowed_failures is the maximum number of failures in rows before canceling the IATI generation request.
 ckanext.iati_generator.max_allowed_failures = 10 # default is 10

-# hide_tab allows you to hide the IATI tab from the dataset view for all users.
-ckanext.iati_generator.hide_tab = true # default is false
 ```

 ## Extra fields: Revisar documentacion completa [AQUI](/docs/extra-fields.md)